 CUS: Do you believe that with the rise of digital photography the phrase “everyone can be a photographer” is true?
 What are your thoughts on digital vs. film photography?

-CUS: What are your thoughts on photography and the Internet?
-(For example, mass amounts of images being uploaded every day via sites such as Flickr, Tumblr, Twitter, Facebook, Instagram...)
-How do you differentiate "art" photography and "non-art" photography?
+CUS: What are your thoughts on photography and the Internet (for example, mass amounts of images being uploaded every day via sites such as Flickr, Tumblr, Twitter, Facebook, Instagram…)?

 CUS: Do you think that the Internet (as opposed to a gallery or any other art institution) is a legitimate place to showcase photographic work or do photographs have to be seen in "the flesh" to be fully appreciated and experienced?

-CUS: What are your plans for the summer?
+CUS: What are your favourite books and films?